People who work in Civil Engineering

 Find Profile by Name

-Pathway Hornby High School, Year 13: Physics, Chemistry, Calculus, Statistics and English
+Pathway Hornby High School, Year 13: Physics, Chemistry, Calculus, Statistics, Biology, ICT, English

 University of Canterbury: Bachelor of Engineering (Honours), majoring in Civil Engineering

 With a childhood fascination for construction and big machinery such as diggers, cranes and concrete mixers, it’s no surprise that Ivan Fernandez has found himself involved in large infrastructure and commercial building projects.

 “Back then I wanted to be a typical Bob the Builder,” he says.
 “At high school I realised that I had a talent for maths and physics.
 A bit of research showed me that I could use that talent as a civil engineer and still be involved in the construction industry.”

 “I love my job because I get to interact with a wide range of very interesting people and I enjoy the challenge of resolving construction problems.
 I get a great sense of satisfaction in turning designs and ideas into reality.”